Kannxnravi/Automate-detection-of-different-emotions-from-textual-comments-and-feedback/README.md

 Project Description:
 ---
-**Project Objective & Brief**: To develop a deep learning algorithm to detect different types of sentiment contained in a collection of English Sentences or a large paragraph.
+**Project Objective & Brief**: To develop a deep learning algorithm to detect different types of emotions contained in a collection of English Sentences or a large paragraph.

 #### Project Guidelines:
 1. Identify & finalize a collection of English sentences or a large paragraph which will also cover contradictory statements.
-2. Develop a deep learning model for detection & segmentation of sentiments whether positive, negative, or neutral from the paragraph.
+2. Develop a deep learning model for detection & segmentation of emotions whether positive, negative, or neutral from the paragraph.
 3. Test the model accuracy.

 #### Expected Project Outcome:
-1. Algorithms to detect different types of emotions from a paragraph.
+1. Algorithms to detect different types of emotions from a paragraph or a sentence.
 2. Detailed presentation with proof of reasonable accuracy.

 #### Software Requirements to Implement the Project:
 1. Google Collab
 2. Python, Java (opt.), Eclipse, Ubuntu OS (opt.)

+Emotion Analysis:
+   - Analyze textual feedback to the level of reading between lines.
+   - Categorizing feedback & analyzing its emotion by picking up words,contexts,patterns,behaviours.This can be even taken to the level of individual's expressive capability of a particular situation.

 Approaches to Text Classification
 ---